On numerically trivial automorphisms of compact hyperk\"ahler manifolds of dimension 4: Introduction

 The paper is organized as follows: In Section~\ref{sec: pre} we recall the definitions of symplectic varieties and hyperk\"ahler manifolds, as well as several relevant subgroups of automorphisms.
 In Section \ref{sec: sym}, we study the fixed locus of a symplectic automorphism of a $4$-dimensional compact hyperk\"ahler manifold, and compute the Betti numbers of the quotient symplectic variety in terms of certain partial resolution.
 In Section~\ref{sec: O-trivial}, we construct line bundles with vanishing cohomology on a resolution of the quotient variety by an $\sO$-cohomologically trivial action, and this in turn gives a strong restriction on the topology when the resolution is a compact hyperk\"ahler manifold.
 In Section~\ref{sec: num trivial}, we prove the main theorem, and provide examples of singular symplectic varieties with nontrivial $\Aut_\QQ(X)$.

 {\bf Acknowledgment.} The authors would like to thank Shilin Yu for useful discussions and suggestions.
 Part of this work was done during the first author's visit to Xiamen University in May 2023, and the first author is grateful for the hospitality and support of Xiamen University.
+We would like to thank the referee for useful comments and suggestions.

-The first author was supported by National Key Research and Development Program of China (No.~2020YFA0713200) and National Natural Science Foundation of China for Innovative Research Groups (No.~12121001).
+The first author was supported by National Key Research and Development Program of China \#2023YFA1010600, NSFC for Innovative Research Groups \#12121001, and National Key Research and Development Program of China \#2020YFA0713200.
 The first author is a member of LMNS, Fudan University.
 The second author was supported by the NSFC (No.~11971399) and the Presidential Research Fund of Xiamen University (No.~20720210006).